 Other courses might enable students to develop key ethical and interpersonal skills.
-These are often vital to build successful client relationships, and to work effectively with colleagues, individually, or in
+These are often vital to build successful client relationships, and to work effectively with colleagues, individually, or in teams.

 Additionally, on-campus Masters in Financial Planning programs may emphasize both written and oral presentations, teamwork and hands-on practices.
 Students may also have access to information technology resources such as a “Trading Room” and other facilities for accounting and business.